 Does your dog follow you from room to room throughout your home?
-Does he get extremely jealous when you pay attention to another pet, another person, or even just your phone?
+Does he get extremely jealous when you pay attention to another pet, person, or even your phone?

 You love your dog, but they literally follow you everywhere.
 If you can't even go to the washroom without a canine audience, then it's time to address your dog's clingy behaviour.

 Clingy dogs, also called Velcro dogs, are dogs that are especially clingy and attached to their owners.
-This can be based in dog anxiety, or it can be a learned behaviour.
+This can be based on dog anxiety, or it can be a learned behaviour.

 These dogs tend to follow their owners everywhere they go, seeking constant attention, affection and reassurance.

 It’s true that man’s best friend is extremely loyal, and many dogs seek out the companionship of their owners - after all, a dog is a pack animal.

 However, the Velcro dog takes clinginess to the next level.
 It becomes almost a compulsion.
 The needy dog simply must be beside you and always have you within eyesight.
 This is sometimes referred to as Clingy or Velcro Dog Syndrome.